Conversation Insights

 Balancing High-Level Signals with Deep Investigations

-I worked closely with Product Owners to understand what insights were being manually packaged and how different stakeholders used them.
+I worked closely with Product Owners and Data Scientist to understand what insights were being manually packaged and how different stakeholders used them.
 I did this to understand how interpretation and decision-making varied by role.

 The core challenge was that these two personas needed the same data, but at fundamentally different levels of abstraction.